klausegong/gongyang/content/posts/theme-documentation-basics/index.en.md

 title: Theme Documentation - Basics
 toc:
   auto: false
-weight: 1
+upd: Since the template began to support uPagge, you can not do without names.
+You can find the changes by tag 1.x.x.
 ---

-Discover what the Hugo - **LoveIt** theme is all about and the core-concepts behind it.
+Discover what the Hugo - **uBlog** theme is all about and the core-concepts behind it.

 <!--more-->